On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: Introduction

 \subsection{Acknowledgments}

-We would like to thank Chieh-Yu Chang and Yen-Tsung Chen for fruitful discussions and valuable suggestions.
-We are also grateful to Shih-Chieh Liao for his presentation on Tate modules which shed light for us to improve the results in the previous version of the paper.
+The authors would like to thank Chieh-Yu Chang and Yen-Tsung Chen for fruitful discussions and valuable suggestions.
+The authors are also grateful to Shih-Chieh Liao for their presentation on Tate modules which shed light for us to improve the results in the previous version of the paper.
+The authors would also like to thank the referee for the careful reading of the manuscript and for the valuable comments.

+The first author was supported by NSTC Grant 113-2115-M-007-001-MY3.
+The first author also acknowledges partial support by Deutsche Forschungsgemeinschaft (DFG) through CRC-TR 326 `Geometry and Arithmetic of Uniformized Structures,' project number 444845124 and National Center for Theoretical Sciences.
+The second author was partially supported by MOST Grant 110-2811-M-007-517.